top of page

 The verb 'usher' has its etymological roots in Old French.
 It is derived from the Old French word 'ussier,' which means 'doorkeeper' or 'attendant.'
 The Old French term, in turn, can be traced back to the Latin word 'ostiarius,' which signifies a 'doorman' or 'gatekeeper.'
 In its original sense, an 'usher' was someone responsible for opening doors or gates and guiding people into a place, often with a sense of formality or courtesy.
 This role was common in medieval times, especially in courts and formal gatherings.
 Over time, the term 'usher' came to symbolize the act of guiding, leading, or escorting someone with a sense of formality and politeness, and it extended beyond doorkeeping duties.
 Thus, the etymology of 'usher' underscores its historical connection to the role of a courteous guide or escort, emphasizing the notion of leading with decorum and ceremony.

-Find the meaning of usher
+Quiz: Find the meaning of the verb usher:

 Try Again!